Commodities Bulletin, July 2021

 Other team news

-Philip Prowse and Andrew Green have written an article for the Butterworths Journal of International Banking and Financial Law on supply chain finance in the wake of the insolvency of Greensill.
+Philip Prowse contributed to an article for the Butterworths Journal of International Banking and Financial Law on supply chain finance in the wake of the insolvency of Greensill.
 The article was published on 4 June 2021.